angeldollface/mandys-house/documentation/data.markdown

 description: "Using and rendering data in Mandy-powered sites."
 ---

-## GIVING MANDY DATA TO FEED ON
+## SETTING SITE DATA

 Since any site needs data that describes navigation items, social media links or other things, setting this up in a Mandy-powered site is quite simple.
-Simply create a directory in the project root called `data`.
+Create a directory in the project root called `data`.
 In this directory you can store JSON files that contain data.
 If, for example, you wanted to save some navigation links in this file, you could create a file called `nav.json` and put this in it:

 ```JSON
 [